Criteria for Admission into Student Teaching

-For first semester placement in student teaching, students should make formal application by March 1 of their junior year.
-For second-semester placement, application should be made by October 1 of the senior year.
+For fall placement in student teaching, students should make formal application by March 1 of their junior year.
+For spring placement, the application should be made by October 1 of the senior year.
 Application forms, available in the Department of Education, third floor of Chapman Hall, should be completed with the assistance of an education adviser and filed with the Coordinator of Field Experiences following the orientation meeting at the beginning of each semester.
 Placement and university supervisors are confirmed in the second orientation meeting during the last week of classes of each semester.
 Senior transfer students and students with baccalaureate degrees seeking certification should apply immediately after their admission to the university.

 Students completing programs in elementary education, deaf education, music education, exercise and sports education, art, English, foreign languages, math, sciences, speech and drama, and social studies may apply to the state of Oklahoma for the alternative route to certification.

 Prospective teachers in Oklahoma must pass the Oklahoma General Education Test (OGET), the appropriate Oklahoma Subject Area Test (OSAT), and the Oklahoma Professional Teaching Examination (OPTE) to be eligible for licensure/certification.
 Complete information and registration bulletins are available from the Department of Education.